-If you make these gluten-free apple turnovers please stop by and let me know what you thought of the Schar puff pastry dough!
+If you make these gluten-free apple turnovers please stop by and let me know what you thought!
 Also, if you have any questions about this recipe please leave a comment and I will get back to you.

 For the filling: